 The house remains in a substantially intact state despite the relatively long period since it was used as a single home.
 It is a two storeyed rendered house with a dominating loggia at each level, that wraps around two facades.
 The loggia is broken by the projecting bay with engaged columns and a pediment unit above.
 At ground floor level the loggia is supported on ionic colonettes and at first floor level corinthian colonettes, each with a modillioned cornice while above, the balustraded parapet remains intact.
 The encaustic tiles to the ground floor verandah are intact and so too the basalt and cast iron fence.
 The building has been added to in an unsympathetic manner at the rear.

 1998: Schedule to the Heritage Overlay Table in the City of Port Phillip Planning Scheme

 Allom Lovell, Sanderson Pty.
 Ltd., South Melbourne Urban Conservation Study, Volume 2, 1987

+Rathgael (former) Citation No: Place name: 982

-Place name: Other names: Rathgael (former) Estella
+Other names: Estella